This section explains the three URL fields that complete the payment flow: CallbackUrl, FailureCallbackUrl, and SuccessWebHookUrl.

 https://merchant.example.com/checkout/result/{id}

-3. Show an appropriate success/failure/pending message to the payer.
+ID. - Show an appropriate success/failure/pending message to the payer.

 FailureCallbackUrl